-We are now in a new generation when it comes to motorcycle, motorbike and even scooter tyres to a degree.
-The reason is the development of dual compound technology in bike tyres.
-What this basically means is that the new generation of motorbike tyres have a harder centre compound when the bike is upright, usually when you commute or are on the motorway.
+We are now in a new generation when it comes to motorcycle, moped and even scooter tyres to a degree, where we want the tyres to last longer.
+I suppose it was always the case, but now it is actually possible without compromising on grip, because if you think about it, mileage and grip are opposite sides of the coin.
+This has been achieved by the development of dual compound technology in bike tyres.
+What this basically means, in the most simplest terms, is that the new generation of motorbike tyres have a harder centre compound when the bike is upright, usually when you commute or are on the motorway.
 The compound heats up fast and gets softer as you move towards the edges of the tyre thus giving you that extra grip when cornering.

 Regularly check the pressure on each tyre using an accurate tyre gauge.
 Be sure to do this when the tyres are cold as the pressure will increase when they heat up with use on the tarmac.
 Try and maintain the pressure recommended in your bike manufacturer's manual.
 Doing this will ensure that your bike will perform to it's optimum level and be more economical.

 Always good to have your wheels balanced especially after fitting new tyres.
 Very important if you have a high speed bike as unbalanced wheels could really afftect handling, something you don't need when going fast!
 Having wheels balanced also helps with the even wear of the tyre hence giving value for money and saving on fuel consumption.

 Inspect your tyres for an obvious problems or defects such as cuts or bulges but at the same time look out for any signes of uneven wear.